LittleBlabbit763/BarashNTSC/README.md

 The latest version of BarashNTSC can be downloaded from [the releases page](https://github.com/LittleBlabbit763/BarashNTSC/releases).

-After downloading, read the README.md for how to run it.

 ## More Information

 BarashNTSC is a project, inspired by [NTSCqt](https://github.com/JargeZ/ntscqt/) and [ntsc-rs](https://github.com/ntsc-rs/ntsc-rs).